nythriss/Twitch_Overlay_Project_A/README.md

 ## ✨ What’s Inside?

-This overlay includes everything you need to enhance your stream's aesthetic and bring a gothic, elegant vibe to your channel:
+This overlay includes everything you need to enhance your stream's aesthetic and bring a elegant vibe to your channel:

 - 🎥 **Camera Frame** – 16:9 aspect ratio with animated gradient border
 - 💬 **Chat Window** – Stylish and clean layout with unique visuals